raspberrypi/style-guide/style-guide.md

 *   The MagPi - the official Raspberry Pi magazine
 *   mailbox
 *   maker movement – **not** Maker Movement.
 Just stop that.
-*   maker space - this is preferred, but if the specific organisation calls itself a *makespace*, *hackspace* or *maker shed*, use their verbiage when referring to them.
+*   maker space - things have moved on in the last ten years.
+This used to be our preferred formulation, but *makespace*, *hackspace* or *maker shed* all have currency too now (and at least one of those things has a magazine). *Hackspace* is probably preferred for branding reasons; refer to the individual organisation's naming preference where possible if writing about specifics.
 *   malware
 *   mashup (noun, adjective), mash up (verb)
+*   mass storage device - not capped up
 *   Mbit – megabit (**not** Mb, as this is too easily confused with MB)
 *   MB – megabyte (**not** MByte).
 No space between the number and MB. *My old Amiga only had 130MB drive space.*